Stargator/void-jekyll-theme/README.md

 theme: void-jekyll-theme

 ## Handling Reading
-encoding: "utf-8"
+encoding: 'utf-8'

 # Your website URL (e.g. http://user.github.io)
 # Used for Sitemap.xml and your RSS feed
-url: "http://www.example.com" # the base hostname & protocol for your site
+url: 'http://www.example.com' # the base hostname & protocol for your site
 # If hosting site at a Project repository on GitHub pages
 # (http://username.github.io/repository-name)
 # and NOT the User repository (http://username.github.io)
-# then add in the baseurl here, like this: "/repository-name"
+# then add in the baseurl here, like this: '/repository-name'
-baseurl: "" # The sub-path of the site, e.g. /blog/
+baseurl: '' # The sub-path of the site, e.g. /blog/

 # About Page Info
-about_page_header: "About Page Header"
+about_page_header: 'About Page Header'
-center_image: "images/image.jpg"
+center_image: 'images/image.jpg'

 #
 # Flags below are optional